lstwoMODS/lstwoMODS-WobblyLife/README.md

   - First Person
   - Hide UI

-# Building Yourself

-If you want to get the latest and most unfinished features you can try to build it yourself.

-1. Clone the repository
-2. Open it in Visual Studio (or any other IDE / compiler)
-3. Build the Project
-4. Copy the lstwoMODS.dll from `<Project Folder>/bin/Debug/net46/` to `<Game Folder>/BepInEx/plugins/`

 # FAQ

 - **Does it have a server player count changer?**

   No, just use [Larger Lobbies](https://www.nexusmods.com/wobblylife/mods/8) for that.

-- **Why did you change the name?
-(No one actually asked that)**

-  Because "Not Azzamods" is very confusing at times.